seeniforu/Java-Automation-Framework/README.md

 - Goto `SampleTests.java` file and Try Running Existing Testcase after completeing **Things to do After Installation** Section.

 ## Create New Testcases and Run

 * New Testfile Follows one Major Rule
   * `NewTestFile.java` must  Inherit `ProjectBaseTwo.java` to use Existing Methods.
   * `SampleTests.java` will be a Example for Writing New Testcases.

 ## Features

-- Tool is **Independent of Website** and also can adopt Major Changes in Webpage or in a Flow.
+- Tool is `Independent of Website` and also can adopt Major Changes in Webpage or in a Flow.
 Any Website can be Easily Automated with this Tool.
-- User can Start Automate by Pasting **Direct or Cookie URL**.
+- User can Start Automate by Pasting `Direct or Cookie URL`.
-- User can Start Writing **Own Testcases** using Existing Methods.
+- User can Start Writing `Own Testcases` using Existing Methods.
-- It has **Multi-Browser Execution**.
+- It has `Multi-Browser Execution`.
 Give Driver Path and Name of the Browser to Execute in `ProjectSettings.properties`.
-- It has **HEADLESS MODE** Feature, If enabled in `ProjectSettings.properties`, User cannot see Driver Execution but you'll get all results Once execution is completed.
+- It has `HEADLESS MODE` Feature, If enabled in `ProjectSettings.properties`, User cannot see Driver Execution but you'll get all results Once execution is completed.
-- User Can Run Test in **INCOGNITO MODE** by Enabling It in `ProjectSettings.properties`.
+- User Can Run Test in `INCOGNITO MODE` by Enabling It in `ProjectSettings.properties`.
-- User Can Setup their **Own PROXY** for Safe Execution in `ProjectSettings.properties`.
+- User Can Setup their `Own PROXY` for Safe Execution in `ProjectSettings.properties`.
-- Everything is Logged using **Extent Report**, When Execution is Completed It'll Automatically open the Results in HTML Format.
+- Everything is Logged using `Extent Report`, When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)
+- `Element HighLight` during Exceution is available in all methods.
+The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,
   - Xpaths, Classname, id's can be Seperated for Easy Maintenance.
-  - These have Arguments like Primary Id or Classname.
+  - My Own Methods have Arguments like Primary Id or Classname and Alternate Xpath.
 The method is Configured in a way, If Primary Fails It'll try to access the element using Alternate Xpath.
   <p align="center">
   <img src="https://user-images.githubusercontent.com/91478125/167070849-1961d47f-2cf0-4f7c-8f68-f0c0dfb87967.png" width= 700/>
   </p>
 - It has a Special Method Where User No Need to Create Xpath.
-Just Give `Id` or `Any Attribute` as one Parameter and it's `Value` as another Parameter.
+Give `Id` or `Any Attribute` as one Parameter and it's `Value` as another Parameter.
  <p align="center">
   <img src="https://user-images.githubusercontent.com/91478125/167070646-d96ff078-f2f7-4486-aed1-5ae64da0d63e.svg" width=700/>
 </p>